Freight train slams into a bus outside Mexico City and kills at least 10 people

 Another video showed the bus at rest to the side of the tracks.
 The roof of the bus was gone and people could be seen moving on the top level as the train slowed to a stop.

 A woman could be heard crying, “Help me, help me.”
-Shortly after, a flood of ambulances arrived to the scene, Sánchez said.
+Shortly after, a flood of ambulances arrived at the scene, Sánchez said.

 Rebeca Miranda waited beside the tracks Monday for authorities to tell her what would happen with the victims' bodies.
 Her sister and her sister's daughter-in-law were on the bus when it was hit around 6:30 a.m., she said.